dibe-sh/cleaner/docs/usage.md

+---
+title: "Usage Guide"
+toc: true
+toc_label: "Table of Contents"
+toc_icon: "align-left"
+---

 # Usage Guide

-This guide provides details on how to run the Cleaner App, including examples for basic use and specific options.
+This guide provides details on how to run the Cleaner, including examples for basic use and specific options.

 ## Basic Usage

-To clean up a directory using the Cleaner App, use the `-root` option to specify the target directory:
+To clean up a directory using the Cleaner, use the `-root` option to specify the target directory:

 ```bash
 go run main.go -root=<directory> -verbose=true